 The disciples thought Jesus was too busy to spend time with children.
 They were wrong.
 He corrected their thinking by saying, “Let the little children come to Me and do not hinder them.”
 How long has it been since you spent time with Jesus – This morning?
 Yesterday?
 Last week?
 Too long?
 Be reminded as you walk through these activities with your kids this week that He loves you too and is never too busy to spend time with you.
 Make sure you are not too busy to spend time with Him.

 HIGHLIGHTS from Sunday…

 This week your child learned that Jesus loves children.
-Jesus always has time for us, and we can talk to him through prayer.
+Jesus always has me for us, and we can talk to him through prayer.
 Jesus was sitting with some of His followers, talking to them about families.
 Little children began to approach Him but were told by the disciples to go away.
 The disciples were afraid Jesus had more important things to say and do.
 Jesus quickly said, “No, let the little children come to me.”
 Jesus loves the children just like a shepherd loves and cares for his sheep.
 (Matthew 19:13‐14, Mark 10:13‐14, Luke 18:15‐17)

 - Jesus loves children.